-Brett Kelly, author of Evernote Essentials the unofficial Evernote manual, has owned the “Evernote how-to” domain for nearly as long as Evernote has been around.
-His Unofficial Evernote manual, Evernote Essentials is the must-have book for squeezing all the power you can use out of Evernote.
-Whether you’re a novice or an Evernote expert you need Evernote essentials, because Brett Kelly knows more than you.
+Brett Kelly, author of the Evernote Essentials ebook, has owned the “Evernote tips” domain for nearly as long as Evernote has been around.
+His Unofficial Evernote manual, Evernote Essentials is the seminal text for squeezing all the power available out of Evernote.
+Whether you’re a beginner or an Evernote guru you must own Evernote essentials, because Brett Kelly knows more than you.
 That’s why the guys over at Evernote gave him a job in 2010.
-Brett consulted with them while writing Evernote Essentials.
-The Evernote brains trust were so impressed with the way in which Brett was able to demystify Evernote in Evernote Essentials and make Evernote’s full power available even to newbies who have never used evernote before.
+Brett consulted with them during the writing of Evernote Essentials.
+The Evernote brains trust were so impressed with the way in which Brett was able to demystify Evernote in Evernote Essentials and make Evernote’s full power available even to novices who have never used evernote before.

 When the Student is ready, the master appears